-Of the veterinary industry have a secure website.
+Have a secure website.

 How to check if your website is secure: Pull up your veterinary hospital’s website.
 Check the address bar of your browser to see if there is a lock symbol in front of your domain name.
 This will be present on all major browsers, including Chrome, Firefox and Safari.
 If there is a lock symbol, your website is secure.
-If there is not a lock symbol, or if you see the words 'Not Secure' preceding your hyperlink, your website is not secure.
+If there is not a lock symbol, or if you see the words “Not Secure” preceding your hyperlink, your website is not secure.

 How To Fix This: Read our article here on all things SSL.